Researcher of the Month

 Whilst these bans aim to protect children from harm, recent studies highlight a lack of evidence on their efficacy.

-Along with a team of international experts, our latest Researcher of the Month, Dr Victoria Goodyear, argues that, in isolation, banning smartphone and social media access fails to equip children for healthy use of technology.
+Along with a team of international experts, our latest Researcher of the Month, Professor Victoria Goodyear, argues that, in isolation, banning smartphone and social media access fails to equip children for healthy use of technology.
 She suggests that there is a need to shift debates, policies and practices away from a sole focus on restricting smartphone and social media access, toward an emphasis on nurturing children’s digital skills for healthy technology use, and a rights-respecting approach which is underpinned by age-appropriate design and education.

 Summary